Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Simulation Experiments

-We compare Adaptive-OSMD Sampler to other bandit feedback online learning samplers: MABS~\cite{salehi2017stochastic} and VRB~\cite{borsos2018online}.
-Training loss and cumulative regret are shown in Figure~\ref{fig:ada-osmd-MABS-VRB-loss-regret}.
-We see that while VRB performs better when the heterogeneity level is low and MABS performs better when the heterogeneity level is high, Adaptive-OSMD Sampler always achieves the best in both training loss and cumulative regret across all different levels of heterogeneity.
-Thus, we conclude that Adaptive-OSMD is a better choice than MABS and VRB.
+We compare Adaptive-OSMD Sampler to other bandit feedback online learning samplers: MABS~\citep{salehi2017stochastic}, VRB~\citep{borsos2018online} and Avare~\citep{el2020adaptive}.
+Training loss and cumulative regret are shown in Figure~\ref{fig:ada-osmd-MABS-VRB-Avare-loss-regret}.
+We see that while VRB and Avare perform better when the heterogeneity level is low and MABS performs better when the heterogeneity level is high, Adaptive-OSMD Sampler always achieves the best in both training loss and cumulative regret across all different levels of heterogeneity.
+Thus, we conclude that Adaptive-OSMD is a better choice than other online learning samplers.

-\subsection{Robustness of Adaptive-OSMD Sampler to the choice of $\alpha$}
+\subsection{Robustness of Adaptive-OSMD Sampler to the Choice of $\alpha$}

 We examine the robustness of Adaptive-OSMD Sampler to the choice of $\alpha$.
 We run Adaptive-OSMD Sampler separately for each $\alpha \in \{0.01,0.1,0.4,0.7,0.9,1.0\}$.
 Note that when $\alpha=1.0$, the Adaptive-OSMD Sampler outputs a uniform distribution.
 Training loss and cumulative regret are shown in Figure~\ref{fig:ada-osmd-alpha-loss-regret}.
 We observe that Adaptive-OSMD Sampler is robust to the choice of $\alpha$, and performs well as long as $\alpha$ is not too close to zero or too close to one.